MorphiaOrg/morphia/docs/reference/content/getting-started/quick-tour.md

 ```

 The `field()` method here is used to filter on the named field and returns an instance of an interface with a number of methods to build
 a query.
-This approach is helpful is compile-time checking is needed.
+This approach is helpful if compile-time checking is needed.
 Between javac failing on missing methods and IDE auto-completion,
  query building can be done quite safely.